pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 Two-octet encodings of code points in the Preferred AEAD Ciphersuites subpacket may result in desynchronisation of the tuple parsing in legacy code that assumes all encoded tuples are two octets wide.
 Therefore, the encoding of a code point tuple MUST be padded to an even-octet boundary by appending a trailing 0xFF octet as necessary, i.e. IFF exactly one of the code points in the tuple is encoded in two octets.
-This padding octet will appear at an offset that legacy code will assume contains an AEAD Algorithm identifier, and should be safely interpreted as an unassigned code point.
+This padding octet will appear at an offset that legacy code will assume contains an AEAD Algorithm identifier, and should be safely interpreted as an unused code point.
-The padding code point 255 (0xFF) falls in the legacy single-octet encoding range, and should be reserved in the AEAD Algorithm registry for this purpose.

-By contrast, three-octet encodings of private use code points should be backwards compatible with legacy code, because tuples where both code points are encoded using an odd number of octets will have an even number of octets overall, and a legacy parser should therefore skip over them correctly.
+By contrast, three-octet encodings should be backwards compatible with legacy code, because tuples where both code points are encoded using an odd number of octets will have an even number of octets overall, and a legacy parser should therefore skip over them correctly.

 #### Issuer and Intended Recipient Fingerprints